jcass77/WTFIX/README.md

           logger.info(f"Received message {message}!")
     ```

-- A simple message tag syntax, with various convenience methods for quick access to commonly
+- A simple message tag syntax, with various convenience methods, for quick access to commonly
 used message attributes.

     ```python